 High blood pressure creates damage to the body for years before you even start feeling symptoms.
 Hypertension can damage or narrow your arteries due to the high pressure inside your body.

-Lowering your blood pressure is, therefore, crucial to reducing your risk of heart disease and this is where CBD can help.
 Researchers have found that CBD can lower blood pressure by widening blood vessels and enabling the blood to flow more easily.
 During a 2017 study, researchers learned that one dose of CBD reduced blood pressure in healthy participants.